YikeShen/Shen-et-al.-2021_Science-of-the-Total-Environment/README.md

 Shen et al., 2021.
-Science of the Total Environment. revision submitted Bacterial Community Assembly and Antibiotic Resistance Genes in the Lettuce-Soil System upon Antibiotic Exposure
+Science of the Total Environment. revision submitted.
+Bacterial Community Assembly and Antibiotic Resistance Genes in the Lettuce-Soil System upon Antibiotic Exposure

 In this repository, you will find code for calculation and graphics for each analysis I performed in this paper.